Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Architecture

-The explanation module extracts subtrees from the vectorized query plan tree using the mechanism detailed in Section~\ref{subtree_extraction}.
-These subtrees are processed by the representation module to obtain subplan-level embeddings.
-Each subtree embedding is then concatenated with the complete plan embedding and inputs into the explainer, which consists of an MLP with 4 FC layers and a Sigmoid activation function.
-The explainer predicts the contribution ratio (ranging from 0 to 1) of each subtree toward the predicted execution time of the entire plan.
-These contribution values are used to explain the impact of specific subgraphs and nodes on the final prediction.
+\textbf{Explanation Module.} The explanation module (Section~\ref{section_explainability_technique}) extracts subplans from the encoded query plan tree.
+These subplans are processed by the representation module to obtain subplan-level embeddings.
+Each subplan embedding is then concatenated with the entire plan embedding and fed into the explainer, which consists of an MLP and a Sigmoid activation function.
+The explainer predicts the contribution ratio of each subplan toward the predicted execution time of the entire plan, which can be used to generate plan generation hints based on subplan patterns.